 Poets don’t have jobs.
 Jobs have to do with fulfilling the requirements of others, for pay.
 Poets have vocations.
 Their task is to listen and set down.
 Then of course they can diddle around with what they’ve set down.
 “Revision,” I think it’s called: make it sound better.

-It’s from The Journals of Susanna Moodie.
+[“Death of a Young Son by Drowning”] it’s from The Journals of Susanna Moodie.
 Something she writes about, a thing that really happened to her — one of her children did drown — and then she wrote that she didn’t really feel part of Canada until she had buried one of her children in its soil.
 Kind of a high price to pay for emotional citizenship, wouldn’t you say?
 I suppose it was a way of handling loss and grief.

 It’s an interesting selection.
 I was happy to see many old friends, both people and poems.
-I’d probably choose “Kubla Khan,” because I memorized it once before, and at my age that’s a help.
+I’d probably choose “Kubla Khan” because I memorized it once before, and at my age that’s a help.